 A Year in Oxford

 Blackfriars Hall welcomes undergraduate students from overseas universities every year, to participate in a special programme of studies.
-They come especially from U.S. universities, but also now from south-east Asia and elsewhere.
+They often come from U.S. universities, but also from Europe and Asia.

 Visiting students join in the full community life of Blackfriars and Oxford University, and in many cases build friendships for life – some even come back later for post-graduate study here!